Careers

 Position Status: Full-Time, Regular (40-hour work week)

-Office Location: Brighton, Livingston County, Michigan
+Office Location: Gaylord, Otsego County, Michigan

 Anticipated Travel: Approximately 25% for community meetings, projects, and professional development opportunities.